paudelanil/ICTC-Inventory/README.md

 CSV files are also available for download.

-ICTCdatadump database file included for testing.

 ### Usage

 - `pip install -r requirements.txt`
-- Create a postgres database and fill the credentials in settings.py within DATABASES
 - `python manage.py makemigrations`
 - `python manage.py migrate`
 - `python manage.py createsuperuser` and add an admin user